KentaKodashima/NodeWithReactFullstackWebDevelopment/README.md

 - React server
   Send JS/JSX stuff to the browser

-## Create-react-app's Proxy - Handling routing in Dev Encironment
+## Create-react-app Proxy - Handling routing in Dev Encironment
 A little bit work is needed to make routing work between Express server and React server.

 1. Install the library called `http-proxy-middleware`